jabalazs/implicit_emotion/README.md

 * Epoch greater than 10
 * Learning rate lower than 1e-5
 * Validation accuracy has not improved in the last 2 epochs

+### Show models that have a saved checkpoint in database
+Right now I have to look at the experiment hash and navigate to the corresponding directory to see whether it was saved during training or not.

+An option could be to save every model, but given that they are around 350MB in size this might not be practical.

+Another solution would be to perform a check somewhere at some point to update this field for every row.
+However this might create a great overhead in projects with lots of experiments.

+Another option, and the simplest one, is to create the database entry indicating the experiment doesn't have a corresponding checkpoint, and then change this field when the model is saved.
+The problem with this approach is that if the model is deleted manually the database will keep showing as if there was one.